infotroph/cv/ckblack-cv.md

 B.A., Biology.
 Reed College 2008.

 ## What I Do
 Ecophysiology, biogeochemistry, and global change ecology of belowground interactions between plants and their environment.
 Special skills in stable isotope methods and reproducible data analysis.
+Less special skill: very good at digging holes.

 ## Papers and Presentations